yichechang/cellprofiler-issue4476/README.md

   - there is an extra extraction method used in `withExtractionFromHeader.cppipe`;
   - the `NamesAndTypes` modules are slightly different because metadata available are not the same.

+Note also that since absolute paths are required, the `image_list_nd2.txt` needs to be modified to match the new location.